 Here you'll find tools to help you take the first steps toward wellness.
 If you choose to see a doctor, these tools can also help you prepare for your visits.

 Wondering what local and national organizations you can rely on for information and support?
-Check out our list of behavioral health associations.
+Check out our list of behavioral health organizations.

 Anxiety & Depression Association of America (ADAA)